Reese McGuire Preview, Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles' 3.93 team ERA ranks seventh across all league pitching staffs.
+- The Orioles' 3.91 team ERA ranks seventh among all MLB pitching staffs.

-- Orioles pitchers combine to give up the seventh-fewest home runs in baseball (177 total, 1.1 per game).
+- Orioles pitchers combine to give up 177 home runs (1.1 per game), the fifth-fewest in the league.

-- In his last time out on Sunday against the Cleveland Guardians, the right-hander went seven innings, giving up one earned run while surrendering five hits.
+- His last time out came on Tuesday against the Washington Nationals, when the righty threw eight scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.